guiburato/campsite-reservation/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'Back-end Tech Challenge - Upgrade' is invalid and this project uses 'Backend.Tech.Challenge.Upgrade' instead.
+* The original package name 'Back-end Tech Challenge - Upgrade' is invalid and this project uses 'Backend.Tech.Challenge.upgrade' instead.

 # Getting Started